-Got the notion for this book a long time ago.
-When I was a boy, I had boy friends, like most boys.
-But for some reason, I also had a girl friend.
-It was clear even at the age of 8, that we weren’t playing house.
+Got the notion for The Mind Altar a long time ago.
+When I was a boy, I had male friends, like most boys.
+But I also had a girl friend.
 She was a friend, and I felt we had this special link, almost as if she was my sister.

 And then she became sick, with cancer.
 I remember visiting her in her basement apartment.
 A hospital bed had been set up in the living room.
-My mom came with, and when I saw her lying in that bed, my friend seemed so small and white, angelic, even to me.
-Smells accompanied her I hadn’t smelled before.
-Hospital smells, medicine smells, sickness smells.
-Our teacher had us all make cards for her, and then she died.
+My mom came with, and when I saw her lying in that bed, my friend seemed so small and white, angelic.
+Smells I hadn’t smelled before.
+Hospital smells, medicine smells, sickroom smells.
+Our teacher had us all make cards for her.
+And then she died.

 I dreamed about her after that.
 Dead people often visit my dreams, as I’m sure they do yours, too.
 And when they come, I think they really visit us from an Underworld of two dimensions, of whispers and shadows.
-Colorless, like our dreams.
-Doesn’t matter how good you’ve been, you end up trapped there.
-Creased into its overflowing book of souls like a folio.
+Their world is a colorless one, like our dreams.
+You end up trapped there, creased into its overflowing book of souls like a folio.

 To me, 1st grade was this tryout for life, an instant Olympics of popularity I was never ready for, and Bill was the one I emulated.
 I would’ve sold my soul for popularity, for acceptance, to be him.
-And in some ways I did.
 Everything I did, I did to be like him.

 He hung himself years later, while we were both still young.
-And I got this idea that I invited him to take up residence with me.
-His psyche needed a home, and if he wanted, he could come live with me.
+And I got this idea after he died that I invited him to take up residence with me.
+His psyche needed a home, and if he wanted, he could come live inside me.

-And so I came up with the character of Eurydice Wiles, a young woman with a gouge in her personality similar to the two dents I’ve just mentioned.
-Along with six other misfits, she contracts, for sumptuous hazard pay, to go underground and solve a mystery: what made everyone turn on one another in the most dangerous prison in America.
+And so, I came up with the character of Eurydice Wiles, a young woman with a backstory I’ve just described.
+Along with six other misfits, she contracts, for hard-to-turn-down hazard pay, to go underground and solve a mystery: what made everyone turn on one another in the most dangerous prison in America?
 One that housed psychopaths.
-Called the Facility, it’s carved deep under a mountain in the middle of the American desert.
+Called Bright Angel, it’s carved deep under a mountain in the middle of the American desert.
+Down there, prisoners took over the asylum.
 Staff turned on staff.
-Prisoners took over the asylum.
-I’ve always believed that psych wards and prisons are different aspects of the same gulag, since most prisoners are mentally ill.
+I’ve always believed that psych wards and prisons are different aspects of the same hell, since most prisoners are mentally ill.

 I’ve worked professionally with psychopaths, as an attorney and as a psychotherapist.
 I believe that severe mental illness is often the modern expression of what was once called demonic possession.
 Just new paradigms for old metaphors.
 A friend who knew a psychiatrist who worked in a mental hospital once had this shrink tell him that every psych ward has its own exorcist.
 No shit.

-So you have a journey underground.
-Its the Underworld, speckled with the most macabre, unspeakable acts.
-And the people sent down to check it out are bent as well.
-They’ve got their own demons.
-And this place, this Facility that seems to have a mind of its own, it starts to work on them.
-One by one, slowly.
-Challenging their sanity.
+In The Mind Altar, we have a journey underground.
+Something’s gone horribly wrong.
+This Hadean world hides macabre, unspeakable acts from humanity.
+And the people sent down to check it out have their own demons.
+The Bright Angel Facility seems to have a mind of its own.
+It starts to work on the seven members of the expedition.
+One by one, it changes them, slowly.